Fantasy (psychology): Overview

-Freud and fantasy
+Freud on fantasy

 According to Sigmund Freud, a fantasy is constructed around multiple, often repressed wishes, and employs disguise to mask and mark the very defensive processes by which desire is enacted.
 The subject's desire to maintain distance from the repressed wish and simultaneously experience it opens up a type of third person syntax allowing for multiple entry into the fantasy.
 Therefore, in fantasy, vision is multiplied—it becomes possible to see from more than one position at the same time, to see oneself and to see oneself seeing oneself, to divide vision and dislocate subjectivity.
 This radical omission of the "I" position creates space for all those processes that depend upon such a center, including not only identification but also the field and organization of vision itself.

 For Freud, sexuality is linked from the very beginning to an object of fantasy.
 However, "the object to be rediscovered is not the lost object, but its substitute by displacement; the lost object is the object of self-preservation, of hunger, and the object one seeks to re-find in sexuality is an object displaced in relation to that first object."
 This initial scene of fantasy is created out of the frustrated infants' deflection away from the instinctual need for milk and nourishment towards a phantasmization of the mother's breast, which is in close proximity to the instinctual need.
 Now bodily pleasure is derived from the sucking of the mother's breast itself.
 The mouth that was the original source of nourishment is now the mouth that takes pleasure in its own sucking.
 This substitution of the breast for milk and the breast for a phantasmic scene represents a further level of mediation which is increasingly psychic.
 The child cannot experience the pleasure of milk without the psychic re-inscription of the scene in the mind.
 "The finding of an object is in fact a re-finding of it."
 It is in the movement and constant restaging away from the instinct that desire is constituted and mobilized.